 If the .spec.persistentVolumeClaim.storageClassName parameter is not specified, the default StorageClass at the cluster level will be used, or for images if specified in module settings.

-An image stored in a container registry follows a specific format.
-Here’s an example:
+An image stored in container registry has a certain format.
+Let’s look at an example:

 First, download the image locally: